-Antihistamines in relatively high doses given by injection can decrease basal serum prolactin in nonlactating women and in early postpartum women.[2][3]
-However, suckling-induced prolactin secretion is not affected by antihistamine pretreatment of postpartum mothers.[2]
-Whether lower oral doses of carbinoxamine have the same effect on serum prolactin or whether the effects on prolactin have any consequences on breastfeeding success have not been studied.
-The prolactin level in a mother with established lactation may not affect her ability to breastfeed.
+Cyproheptadine 16 to 24 mg daily lowers serum prolactin in the treatment of amenorrhea-galactorrhea syndrome because of its antiserotonin activity.[2]
+Additionally, antihistamines in relatively high doses given by injection can decrease basal serum prolactin in nonlactating women and in early postpartum women.[3][4]
+However, suckling-induced prolactin secretion is not affected by antihistamine pretreatment of postpartum mothers.[3]
+Whether lower oral doses of cyproheptadine have the same effect on serum prolactin or whether the effects on prolactin have any consequences on breastfeeding success have not been studied.
+It is possible that these effects would interfere with initiation of lactation, but the prolactin level in a mother with established lactation may not affect her ability to breastfeed.